torvalds/linux/Documentation/kernel-hacking/locking.rst

 more efficient than simple code on some architectures (``include/asm/local.h``).

-Note that there is no simple, reliable way of getting an exact value of such a counter, without introducing more locks.
-This is not a problem for some uses.
+Note that there is yes simple, reliable way of getting an exact value of such a counter, without introducing more locks.
+This is yest a problem for some uses.

 Data Which Mostly Used By An IRQ Handler